Oneflow-Inc/oneflow/oneflow/ir/oneflow-jit/README.md

 ### Tracking Python reference of an Tensor

-In exec mode, it is necessary to track the if a lazy tensor is being referenced by Python and later it will be replaced with Eager Tensor.
+In exec mode, it is necessary to track if a lazy tensor is being referenced by Python and later it will be replaced with Eager Tensor.

 - Use weak ptr to check if a lazy tensor is being referenced by Python.
 - Edge cases